-The older children (year 7+) meet up 6-7.30 pm on the first Sunday of the month.
-We share a meal, and then join in various fun activities or watch a video clip and have a debate.
-Sometimes we have other events like fundraisers, Christmas parties, chip shop walks and cardboard campouts.
-Here are a couple of examples.
+The older children (year 7+) used to meet up 6-7.30 pm on the first Sunday of the month.
+We shared a meal, and then joined in various fun activities or watched a video clip and had a debate.
+Sometimes we had other events like fundraisers, Christmas parties, chip shop walks and cardboard campouts.
+Below are a couple of examples.
 Unfortunately due to lack of numbers, Rock Solid is not currently running.

 Body of Christ

 We started with a fun game of foot Pictionary.
 Then we played a version of “pin the tale on the donkey” that showed us how the hands need the eyes/mouth.
 Next we thought about what we were good at and how we could serve others with those talents, making a shortbread body part to represent it e.g. good listeners made ears, good helpers made hands, errand runners made feet.
 We put the parts together to make quite an interesting body, before eating him!